aethiop/GeezScript/docs/index.md

     - title: Online IDE
       details: Geez has an online IDE.
 Click on 'Editor' to go to the IDE.

-footer: MIT Licensed | Copyright © 2021-present Marda Studio | natnael@marda.studio
+footer: MIT Licensed | Copyright © 2021-present Marda Studio | aethiop@ariob.studio
 ---